-The Best 50 Things to Do in Edinburgh
+The Best 50 Things to Do in Edinburgh Scotland

-After my first visit, Edinburgh has become one of my favorite European cities.
+After my first visit, Edinburgh Scotland, has become one of my favorite European cities.
 I bring you a compilation of the best things you can do and see in Edinburgh in today’s post.

 What are the must-see places you have to visit?
-Many are free and can be done by walking, others you will need transport to arrive, and some will charge an entrance fee.
+Many are free and can be done by walking others you will need transport to arrive, and some will charge an entrance fee.

-Best Things To Do in Edinburgh?
+Best Things To Do in Edinburgh, Scotland

-If you plan a trip to the Scottish capital soon, continue reading, there is plenty to do and enjoy.
+If you plan a trip to the Scottish capital soon, continue reading; there is plenty to do and enjoy.
 Let’s start!

 Note: